jsuh0020/cse15l-lab-reports/lab4.md

 Keys Pressed: `vim L<TAB>.j<TAB><Enter>`.
 This command runs vim on the `ListExamples.java` file.
 I tab completed `L` into `ListExamples`, but since there are multiple files starting with `ListExamples`, I had to tab complete `.j` into `.java` to get the exact file.
 I pressed enter to run the command.

-Notice that this screenshot was before I pressed enter, since running the command would take me to the file contents
+Notice that this screenshot was before I pressed enter, since running the command would take me to the file contents.

 ![Image](/lab4_images/lab4_5.png)

-Keys Pressed: `G6ker2:wq<ENTER>`. `G` takes me to the bottom of the file. `6k` moves me up 6 lines, to where the line we needed to fix was. `e` goes to the end of the word `index1`, and `r2` replaces the 1 with a 2. `:wq` saves and exits the file, which had to be run by pressing enter
+Keys Pressed: `G6ker2:wq<ENTER>`. `G` takes me to the bottom of the file. `6k` moves me up 6 lines, to where the line we needed to fix was. `e` goes to the end of the word `index1`, and `r2` replaces the 1 with a 2. `:wq` saves and exits the file, which had to be run by pressing enter.

-Again notice that this screenshot was before I pressed enter, since running the command would have exited vim
+Again notice that this screenshot was before I pressed enter, since running the command would have exited vim.

 ## Step 8 - Re-run the tests